+(8)

 We also simplify this model using the LASSO procedure (we refer to this simplified model as the ADL-own model thereafter).
 We then incorporate the variables retained by the ADL-own model into the ADL-raw model (we refer the resulted model as the ADL-intra model).
+There are two benefits to use this parallel model: 1) we concern that the ADL-raw model may have missed important variables.
+However, we do not want to force the model to include variables which should not be included.

 We include the variables in the ADL-own model because previous studies suggest that promotional variables of the focal variable are usually more important compared to variables of other products (Bucklin, Gupta, & Siddarth, 1998).
 We, therefore, reduce the probability of (wrongfully) discarding them at a cost of efficiency.

 Figure 2.
 An illustration for the three-stages of the ADL-intra-EWC model

-At the final stage, we integrate the ADL-intra model with the EWC method and the IC method respectively to take into account the structural break problem.
-We implement the EWC method and the IC method to the ADL-intra model only if the sequential Chow test indicates the existence of any structural break, and we keep the forecasts generated by the ADL-intra model as the final forecasts otherwise. (e.g., Donald W K Andrews, 1993; Donald W. K. Andrews & Ploberger, 1994; Bai & Perron, 1998, 2003; Brown, Durbin, & Evans, 1975)We refer the models as the ADL-intra-EWC model and the ADL-intra-IC model respectively and we expect these models to generate more accurate forecasts by taking into account the structural break problem.
+At the final stage, we integrate the ADL-intra model with the EWC method and the IC method respectively to account for the structural change problem.
+We implement the EWC method and the IC method to the ADL-intra model if the sequential Chow test indicates the existence of structural change, and we keep the forecasts generated by the ADL-intra model as the final forecasts otherwise.
+In the sequential Chow test, we conduct separate Chow tests for the central 95% of the weeks within the estimation sample, each time assuming there is a structural change at one of the weeks.
+Therefore, we obtain a set of p-values.
+For example, we may have 160 weeks in the estimation sample.
+Thus, we conduct separate Chow tests each time assuming there is a structural change at week 5, 6, 7, until 156.
+We obtain 152 p-values in total.
+The null hypothesis of no structural change will be rejected if none of those p-value is below the threshold.
+To mitigate the multiple comparison problem, we adopt a very small threshold (e.g., 0.001) rather than the usual 0.05 for the p-value.
+Previous studies have proposed alternative tests which focus on estimating the number of the multiple structural changes and their exact locations, though these tests were usually poor (e.g., Donald W K Andrews, 1993; Donald W. K. Andrews & Ploberger, 1994; Bai & Perron, 1998, 2003; Brown, Durbin, & Evans, 1975).
+In this study, as we only need to investigate if there is any structural change existing or not, we conduct a sequential Chow test which serves for this purpose and has the benefit of simple implementation.
+We refer the models as the ADL-intra-EWC model and the ADL-intra-IC model respectively and we expect these models to generate more accurate forecasts by taking into account the structural change problem.
 Figure 2 provides a guide to implementing the ADL-intra-EWC model.

 The experimental design